hebench/hebench.github.io/governance.md

 Founding organizations will be the initial members of the Steering Team.
 New members will be approved by the current steering team.

 Moderator role: A moderator for Steering Team meetings is required.
-Initial moderator will be initial founder (Intel Corporation).
 Topic to select new moderator can be brought up by Steering Team.
 Moderator tasks include, but not limited to, steering each team meeting with a list of topics to discuss, addressing each member on their turn, and keeping meeting minutes.

+### Advisory Team

+The Advisory Team is made up of significant contributors to both Homomorphic Encryption and the HEBench Communities.
+They provide their expertise as feedback and advice to allow the Steering Team to make educated decisions regarding HEBench.

+Advisors can sit in on the HEBench Steering meetings and may sponsor topics of discussion.

 ### Framework Development Team